 And all of that was before enhancing the content with screenshots and screencasts.

-I was in the shower, taking some rain shower on the body and thinking about how to plan this massive update, when I thought “Why am I even bothering to provide text and images, when I can replace it all with screencasts?”
+I was in the shower, thinking about how to plan this massive update, when I thought “Why am I even bothering to provide text and images, when I can replace it all with screencasts?”

 - Updating the markup is dead easy.